 Why?
 No visibility, too few guarantees, the product or the technology is not yet developed.
 His job is to lend money with the maximum chance of recovering it and, of course, you are very optimistic about your project, but the related risk remains high.

 And after?
 What are your other solutions?

 It is then necessary to consider opening the capital of the company, which is often problematic!
 The investment ticket is not high enough, the maturity of the project is not advanced enough.
 Private equity funds want to reduce risk by closely following the companies they fund.
 To this end, they invest amounts that allow them to amortize the costs associated with the management team, and secondly, they prefer companies that have already made a minimum of proof by a certain level of revenue. 'business.

 But then how to find these tens or hundreds of thousands of euros essential to offer your product/service to the market?

-Apart from OSEO’s public aid and financing such as the PCE (business start-up loan) or the participator seed loan, and some emerging financial innovations in this direction, only two financing actors correspond to this. niche and are likely to help you give birth to your product/service.
+Apart from OSEO's public aid and financings such as the PCE (business start-up loan) or the participator seed loan for your Joint venture real estate, and some emerging financial innovations in this direction, only two financing actors correspond to this. niche and are likely to help you give birth to your product/service.

 These two actors are Business Angels and Seed Funds.